animesh-s/personal-website/content/authors/admin/_index.md

 highlight_name: true
 ---

 I am a Software Engineer at Meta AI working on Vision & Language research.
-I received my Master's degree from Purdue University in 2018 and Bachelor's degree from IIT Khagarpur in 2014.
+I received my Master's degree from Purdue University in 2018 and Bachelor's degree from IIT Kharagpur in 2014.
 My research interests include computer vision, multimodal understanding and information retrieval.